vuepress-theme-hope/vuepress-theme-hope-v1/packages/md-enhance/__tests__/demo/presentation.md

 You can use all kinds of markup in slides.

-⚠**Note**: Table, hr and other unstandard Markdown syntax is not supported.
+⚠**Note**: Table, hr and other nonstandard Markdown syntax is not supported.

 ---